alejandro-pizza/alejandro-pizza/README.md

 ---
 ## About Me
 I'm passionate about technology, specializing in cybersecurity.
-With 11 years of experience in the field, I'm dedicated to enhancing security, solving complex challenges, and sharing my knowledge with the community.
+With 11 years of experience in the field, I'm dedicated to predictive analytics, perscriptive solutions, solving complex challenges, and sharing my knowledge with the community.
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ---
 ## Skills & Tools